KevinLin1078/Kitchen-Django-App/README.md

 ## Usage

-The install.sh file will automatically install all system requirements and deploy this app to Apache2 web server.
+install.sh file will automatically install all system requirements and deploy this app to Apache2 web server.